dylangreenwell20/cottarsrise/README.md

 **Different Classes** - There are a total of three classes to pick from which each have their own weapons and benefits associated with them.
 Each class allows for a different gameplay experience.

 **Abilities/Perks** - Pick from a list of abilities and random perks to further enhance gameplay and get stronger to help combat more dangerous enemies.

+## Project Background
+This project was developed because the author enjoys rogue-like games and wanted to gain game development experience.
+Upon seeing that there were not many first person medieval rogue-like games in the market, creating a game to fit these specifications seemed like a sufficient project idea and therefore the project was started.
+Rogue-like games use a lot of interesting game mechanics and techniques which made it a great learning experience - both for game development and project management skills.

 ## Release Build
 A ready-to-install version of this project is available at: